 - estimate losses.

-The list of meteorological data on the EOS Crop Monitoring tool is quite extensive and also available through API:
+The list of meteorological data on the EOSDA Crop Monitoring tool is quite extensive and also available through API:

 - historical weather data since 2008,

 - wind speed,